Placement Supervisor £32,624 to £ 36,155 (FTE)

 • Undertake drug and alcohol tests on residents, as required.

-• Monitor the risk residents pose to themselves, through appropriate self harm procedures.
+• Monitor the risk residents pose to themselves, through appropriate self-harm procedures.

 • Undertake room searches, as required.